kezhen-coder/experiment-log/README.md

 # experiment-log my project
-this projext is about how to use github and gitbash
+this project is to teach me how to use github and gitbash